 - 1. Core Curriculum

 - 2. Elective Course Requirements

-- 3. Additional Required Degree Activities
+- 3. Completion of Case Competition

 PROFESSIONALISM AND EXPECTATIONS OF FOSTER MBA STUDENTS

 CLASS ATTENDANCE

 Class attendance is required.
 Class participation, impossible without attendance, is a factor used by faculty in determining course grades.
 If it is essential to miss a class, you must notify the professor beforehand and provide a valid reason why you cannot attend.